-Broadcast messages are sent to and from users on the network.
-You can send and receive broadcast messages on your personal computer.
-A broadcast message is always brief (it is limited to 128) characters).
+Broadcast messages can be sent to both NetWare and Digital users on the network.
+You can send and receive broadcast messages.
+A broadcast message is always brief.
+(It is limited to 128 characters and spaces.)

 The RCV utility (or the TRCV utility for the TCP/IP transport) lets you receive broadcast messages and mail notification.
 The BCAST utility lets you send messages.